blackphoenix42/Join_TEDxP/README.md

 Our sole mission is to help you recognize your potential :muscle:  and purpose :musical_note:.
 We believe that everyone has a gift in himself or herself but are not able to see it.
 We will help you in every possible way.
 Just ask us! :heart_eyes:

 Let us know that you would like to join our family and we will add you instantly.
 One possible way is to tell us through an issue [here](https://github.com/TEDxHQ/Join_TEDxHQ/issues) and adding yourself to the contributor list.

 You may, also, email **[0x48piraj](https://github.com/0x48piraj)**.

-### Some Issue TEMPLATES :
+### Some `ISSUE_TEMPLATES` :

 ---